The 10 Worst Detroit Suburbs For 2023

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of Detroit.
+We defined a suburb as any town within 30 miles of Detroit.

-Additionally, we limited the analysis to places that have over 2,000 people.
-This left us with a grand total of 75 suburbs to evaluate around Detroit.
+We also limited the analysis to places with over 2,000 people.
+This left us with a grand total of 76 suburbs to evaluate around Detroit.

-We ranked each place with scores from 1 to 75 in each category, where 1 was the “worst”.
+We ranked each place with scores from 1 to 76 in each category, where 1 was the “worst.”

-And finally, we crowned the city with the worst quality of life index the “Worst Suburb near Detroit.”
-We’re lookin’ at you, River Rouge.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Detroit.”
+We’re looking at you, River Rouge.

-Editor’s Note: This article is an opinion based on facts and is meant as infotainment.
-Don’t freak out we updated this article for 2023.
-This is our tenth time ranking the worst suburbs around Detroit.
+We updated this article for 2024, which reflects our tenth time ranking the worst suburbs around Detroit.

 Well there you have it — the worst of the ‘burbs surrounding Detroit with River Rouge casting itself ahead of the pack.

 As we mentioned earlier, the suburbs around Detroit aren’t all bad.
-Grosse Pointe takes the cake as the best place to live around Detroit.
+Huntington Woods takes the cake as the best place to live around Detroit.

 • Huntington Woods